Zeugnomyia gracilis Leicester, 1908.

 Subfamily Culicinae, tribe Aedini.
 Genus Zeugnomyia includes only four species.
 Genus abbreviation – Ze.

-Zeugnomyia was recovered as the sister of Belkinius, and this pair was sister to Udaya, in the phylogeny of tribe Aedini generated in the study of Reinert et al. (2009).
-Udaya fell within a polytyomy with subgenera Belkiniius, Bothaella, Catatassomyia and Zeugnomyia in the phylogeny reconstructed by Wilkerson et al. (2015).
+Zeugnomyia was recovered as the sister of Belkinius, and this pair was sister to Udaya, in the phylogeny of tribe Aedini generated in the morphology-based phylogenetic study of Reinert et al. (2009).
+Udaya fell within a polytomy with subgenera Belkinius, Bothaella, Catatassomyia and Zeugnomyia in the phylogeny reconstructed by Wilkerson et al. (2015).
 The only species of Zeugnomyia, Ze. gracilis, included in the maximum likelihood phylogeny of Soghigian et al. (2017) based on molecular markers was recovered in a basal relationship to a clade comprised of Armigeres + Eretmapodites.

 Little is known about the bionomics of Zeugnomyia.
 They appear to be restricted to shaded areas in forests.
 Larvae have been found in small collections of water in fallen leaves, axils of Anahaw palm, tree-holes, cut bamboo and an artificial container (tin can).
 The larva of Ze. gracilis reportedly preys on other mosquito larvae and the adult females of this species are known to bite humans and other warm-blooded animals that enter their haunts.

-Zeugnomyia species are not known to vector any pathogens of human diseases.
+Zeugnomyia species are not known to vector pathogens of human diseases.

 Species of Zeugnomyia occur in eastern areas of the Oriental Region, principally in the Philippine Islands.